What is a bIA?

 As a not-for-profit corporation of business people and property owners, the BIA and its Board of Management’s mission, responsibilities, and active day-to-day operations comprise of beautification programs, streetscape revitalization and maintenance, advocacy, marketing and promotion of the area, and special events.

-The Beach Village BIA is made up of 300+ shops, restaurants, and services along Queen Street East running from Lockwood Road to Neville Park Boulevard.
+The Beach Village BIA is made up of 300+ shops, restaurants, and services along Queen Street East from Lockwood Road to Neville Park Boulevard.